samo-nz/mesh-ink/README.md

 - [MicroNMEA](https://github.com/stevemarple/MicroNMEA) — GPS/NMEA parsing.
 - [Adafruit BusIO](https://github.com/adafruit/Adafruit_BusIO) — hardware bus abstractions.
 - [base64](https://github.com/Densaugeo/base64_arduino) — Base64 encoding and decoding.
+- [Aurora](https://github.com/jetaudio/crosspoint-aurora) — Crosspoint Reader fork for the T5 paper - No code used but was very helpful with making a responsive display.

 Thank you to everyone who develops and maintains these projects.
 MeshInk would not exist without their work.